 For example, instead of asking for first name and last name in separate fields, ask for the full name in one field.
 Doing that will reduce the number of fields visitors have to fill.

 If you must add a lot of fields to your form, break them into different pages.
-In the first page, you could ask for important information like name and email address.
+On the first page, you could ask for important information like name and email address.
 When you have these two, you can always contact visitors later to complete the form.
+Slack does that.
+They only ask for your email address before asking you for more information later.
+Collecting your email address first lets Slack reach you later to complete the form.

+When your opt-in form is short, it seems less like work to visitors.
 You can use powerful marketing tools to build effective forms that collect email addresses on your site.

 9. Be safe and trustworthy

+When new visitors land on your site, they ask themselves this question: “Can I trust this website?”
+Having trust signals on your site makes it easy for people to give you their email addresses.
 One of the first trust signals web users look for in a site is the “https” in front of its address.
 A site with “https” gives visitors a sense of security.
 It means the site is safe to use.

 Web browsers tell users when a site isn’t secure.